nthnn/Qrepo/README.md

 ## Installation

-### Linux and macOS

-Copy the following command on your terminal to smoothly install Qrepo to your system:
+For (Linux, macOS, and/or UNIX-based) systems with built-in curl and Bash shell, copy the following command on your terminal to smoothly install Qrepo to your system:

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/nthnn/Qrepo/master/support/install.sh)"